evanman83/OURS-project/README.md

 - Waveshare touchscreen
 - Raspberry Pi camera (optional)
 - Headphones with built-in mic
+- Some USB cables

+Copy the files below into the Raspberry Pi home directory:
+- startup.sh (auto-start script to turn on internet)
+- phone.py (the app that allows calls, SMS, Contacts)
+- location-provider.py (presents stored GPS coordinates at a URL for web-based location providers)
+- ringtone.wav (your phone's ringtone - replace as you wish!)
+- mobile-keyboard.xml (a custom keyboard based on the match keyboard software)

 Follow the instructions listed in setup_commands.txt to ready the Raspberry Pi, setup internet, and get the phone.py app working.

+### Making the cables smaller
+There are many USB and audio plugs being used in the project.
+These are too big to allow packaging the phone's components into the wooden phone cover (box) designed for it.
+To make these smaller, I used thin wire to make new cables, with custom plugs on the ends.
+I made the plugs by using radically stripped down versions of the male plugs, taking off extra plastic housing, grinding off unnecessary bits and even bending some parts at right angles.
+Then I soldered on new leads and covered it with hot glue so that they are robust enough to force into tight spaces.

+### Making the Waveshare 4G HAT smaller
+This is a challenge because the 4G HAT sits in between the touch screen and the Raspberry Pi itself.
+It is a tight, tight squeeze.
+I used a combination of a Dremel tool (small rotary grinder) and miniature steel cutters to painstakingly cut off the large USB ports and the two thick metal pins.
+These proved useless for carrying USB data, so I couldn't use them anyway - only the micro USB port seemed to work (despite many messages to their Customer Support).
+Be EXTREMELY careful removing these big items because it is very easy to cause massive destruction by lifting a track off the PCB, and then your module (the most expensive part) is dead and unusable.